 The New Year is one of the best times to jump in as a new coach since everyone has new beginnings on their minds.
 Many people come up with New Year’s resolutions and goals, or just generally have the feeling that they want to start off the year with a fresh start.
-When you start a coaching practice at this time of year, you become the perfect person to help wellness hopefuls get their year started on the right foot.
+When you start a wellness coaching practice at this time of year, you become the perfect person to help wellness seekers get their year started on the right foot.

-It isn’t the easiest thing in the world to start a coaching practice, though.
+It isn’t the easiest thing in the world to start a wellness coaching practice, though.
 You’ll need to know a thing or two to help you create programs and offerings that attract your ideal clients.
 Plus, people that need your support must have access to you and there need to be paths to find you easily.

 We’ve put together some of our best tips to help you find the right clients at the time when they need you the most.